 1. Lead with movement

-It has definitely been said before, but it’s worth repeating: Exercise is an incredibly powerful tool that helps increase mental clarity and focus.
+It is common knowledge, but worth repeating: Exercise is an incredibly powerful tool that helps increase mental clarity and focus.
 Before you ask your child to start something challenging, think about how you can incorporate movement in a fun way.

 In real life: Before diving into something overwhelming, go with your child on a short walk or do some silly stretches.
 You might find this wakes you up a bit, too!
 You can build language into this by talking about what you are doing with your child.